What Makes a Supplier “Strategic”? Not Spend Volume.

 - Supplier Management

-The recent disruptions to supply chains caused by the coronavirus epidemic in China have given supply managers the world over pause for thought.
+The disruptions to supply chains caused by the coronavirus pandemic have given supply managers the world over pause for thought.
 Now more than ever, businesses must improve the efficiency of their supply chains not only to maintain a competitive advantage but also to reduce risk.

 Leverage your supplier management for maximum benefit with the white paper: How to Achieve Holistic Supplier Management.